The Future of Manufacturing is Digital

 There is a risk associated with the level of retraining many workers would need to match the new realities of digital manufacturing.
 If the appropriate training time and resources to retrain workers in acquiring the new skills they’ll need aren’t foreseen, it is possible that not all staff will find an equivalent vocation or position to replace their old one.

 Building the Factories of the Future

 In the factories of 2020 and beyond, having siloed structures and departments as was previously the norm, will simply not support the way manufacturing digitization is meant to work.
 All information systems – ERP, operations, and production, and all hardware and machinery – production equipment, sensors, routers, IoT devices – need to exchange data in real-time, for the entire digital factory to operate smoothly and efficiently.

 Logistics, supply chain, customer service, and configure-price-quote systems also need to be looped in, whether that’s through an almighty ERP system or a custom API developed to work with third-party software.
 Connecting all these systems is a major undertaking that’s not to be underestimated – however, the success of your digital factory depends on it.

 Rapid digital transformation is often the key to reinventing industries, though, some slower moving players can quickly get left behind in the race.
 Enabling organizational change is paramount when undergoing such processes.
 Technology needs to follow people, organizations, and processes – not the other way around.

 Finding the right partner to help you accelerate your digital manufacturing practices and connect all your systems isn’t an easy task.
 A simple app developer won’t do as they won’t have the manufacturing or system integration experience needed to understand the sector and its intricacies in depth.
-However, a technology partner with manufacturing sector experience could be invaluable – one like Pegus Digital.
+However, a technology partner with manufacturing sector experience could be invaluable – one like Verhaert Digital.